Kievan Rus' law: In the Grand Duchy of Lithuania

-Rus' Law continued to develop in the Lithuanian state.
-The Rus' Law of the Principality of Lithuania, or Lithuanian-Russian law, was closely connected with the preceding Old Rus' Law, as evidenced by the special closeness of these legal systems.
+Kievan Rus' law continued to develop in the Grand Duchy of Lithuania.
+The Kievan Rus' law of the Principality of Lithuania, or Lithuanian-Rus' law, was closely connected with the preceding Kievan Rus' law, as evidenced by the special closeness of these legal systems.

 Sources of law

-In the Grand Duchy of Lithuania, Rus' customary Law, the norms of Russkaya Pravda, international treaties and Russian church law were applied.
-From the end of the 14th century, monarchs (including the Grand Dukes of Lithuania) issued privileges - special charters, private laws aimed at ensuring the rights of individuals or social groups.
+In the Grand Duchy of Lithuania, Rus' customary law, the norms of Russkaya Pravda, international treaties and Rus' church law were applied.
+From the end of the 14th century, monarchs (including the Grand Dukes of Lithuania) issued privileges – special charters, private laws aimed at ensuring the rights of individuals or social groups.
 There were different land-wide privileges, which operated on the territory of the entire state, regional, given to the inhabitants of any one land (principality, voivodeship, district), volost, city and personal (personal).
 In 1468, King Casimir IV published the Statut, which is the first attempt to codify the norms of the Rus'-Lithuanian criminal and criminal procedure law.

 In the first quarter of the 16th century, large-scale work was carried out to systematize the law of the Grand Duchy of Lithuania.
-In 1529, a set of laws was published in the Western Russian language - the Statute of the Grand Duchy of Lithuania (First Statute).
+In 1529, a set of laws was published in the Ruthenian language – the Statute of the Grand Duchy of Lithuania (First Statute).
 The statute contained over 230 articles (articles), systematized in 13 sections.
 They reflected the norms of state, civil, land, criminal and procedural law.
 The main sources of the Statute of 1529 were local customary law, charters, the Sudebnik of 1468 and Russkaya Pravda.
 In 1566, the Second Statute (the second edition of the Statute) was published, consisting of 14 sections and 367 articles and fixing the socio-economic and political changes in the state.
 In 1588, the Third Statute (the third edition of the Statute) was published, which was in force on the territory of Belarus and Lithuania until 1840.